imattau/bookstr/README.md

 Currently the project only provides a minimal `AppShell`, a `Header`, a `BottomNav`, and other basic components.
 The layout and theming follow the specification but functionality is limited.
+The navigation now includes a `Home` tab that aggregates posts and announcements from people you follow.

 ## Features